Who is Dr. Martin Luther King Jr. for Kids?

 Want to know more and see some of the documents Martin Luther King Jr. wrote or that were written about him?
 Need more facts for a report?
 These online resources have more information about MLK’s importance:

-Martin Luther King Jr.'s Quotes
+Martin Luther King Jr.'s Quotes for Kids

 Martin Luther King was a very prolific speaker.
 He had a natural way with words that made people listen to him and do as he said.
 He is also famous for his quotes that still inspire and motivate.
 Here are some of his most celebrated quotes.